 HAK member auxiliaries have 6,515 volunteers.
 Every year, they contribute over 500,000 hours and $1.1 million to Kansas hospitals, as well as more than $260,000 for health career scholarships.

 The purpose of the HAK state organization is to: act as a coordinating body for its member auxiliaries, assist in the organization of hospital auxiliaries, develop leadership, promote mutual benefits and objectives of member auxiliaries and work with KHA in the promotion of better health care.
 HAK also provides a large grassroots network of local auxiliary members to assist KHA.

-HAK offers educational opportunities to members twice a year – at each of six spring district meetings and at the annual convention.
+HAK offers educational opportunities to members – at each of six annual spring district meetings and at the bi-annual convention.
 A program on legislative issues is always included, along with the opportunity for the exchange of ideas between auxiliaries.
 Information is also shared through a quarterly newsletter sent to all auxiliary presidents and all associate members.

 For information about the Hospital Auxiliaries of Kansas, contact Linda Staiger, 2019-20 HAK president, at (620) 624-3184, or Amy Fluke, KHA Liaison, at (785) 233-7436.